dotvezz/caddy-mirror/readme.md

     - Messages over a configurable message queue (Kafka, SQS, etc)
     - Some companion API service that can run separately from your Caddy server and collate reports
 - Optional blocking rules
-- Benchmarks to help possible users understand any performance implications of using the module.
+- Tests and benchmarks to help users evaluate the safety and performance implications of using this module.

 ## Building with `xcaddy`